Nobel Winner Mahfouz Lives On In Cairos Alleyways - UrduPoint

 Nobel Winner Mahfouz Lives On In Cairo's Alleyways

-Cairo, (UrduPoint / Pakistan Point News - 27th Nov, 2019 ) :The legacy of Islamic Cairo's most famous son Naguib Mahfouz lives on in its winding lanes 21 years after he became the only Arab to win the Nobel Literature prize.
+Cairo, (UrduPoint / Pakistan Point News - 29th Nov, 2019 ) :The legacy of Islamic Cairo's most famous son Naguib Mahfouz lives on in its winding lanes more than three decades after he became the only Arab to win the Nobel prize for Literature.

 A mosaic of the bespectacled author overlooks a market teeming with children on bikes, waiters balancing trays of hot drinks and shoppers haggling with hawkers over the price of meat.